-We entered into the Dealer Manager Agreement with the Dealer Manager in connection with our "best efforts" follow-on offering pursuant to a Registration Statement on Form S-11 (Reg.
+We entered into a dealer manager agreement with the Dealer Manager in connection with our "best efforts" follow-on offering pursuant to a Registration Statement on Form S-11 (Reg.
 No. 333-255376).
 On February 11, 2022, we entered into a Second Amended and Restated Dealer Manager Agreement (the "Dealer Manager Agreement").
 Pursuant to the Dealer Manager Agreement, the Dealer Manager serves as the dealer manager for our public offerings.
 The Dealer Manager is an affiliate of the Advisor and a member firm of FINRA.
-The Dealer Manager was organized in December 2001 for the purpose of participating in and facilitating the distribution of securities of Black Creek Group affiliated entities.
 Under the Dealer Manager Agreement, the Dealer Manager provides certain sales, promotional and marketing services to us in connection with the distribution of shares of our common stock.
-Pursuant to the Dealer Manager Agreement, we pay the Dealer Manager upfront selling commissions of up to 2.0%, and dealer manager fees of up to 2.5%, of the offering price of Class T shares.
+Pursuant to the Dealer Manager Agreement, we pay the Dealer Manager upfront selling commissions of up to 2.0% and dealer manager fees of up to 2.5% of the offering price of Class T shares.
 We will not pay selling commissions or dealer manager fees on Class D shares or Class I shares.
 We will pay the Dealer Manager distribution fees that are calculated on outstanding Class T shares and Class D shares sold in the primary offering in an amount equal to 0.85% per annum and 0.25% per annum, respectively, of the NAV per Class T share or Class D share, respectively.
 We will cease paying the distribution fees with respect to individual Class T shares and Class D shares when they are no longer outstanding, including as a result of a conversion to Class I shares.
-Each Class T or Class D share held within a stockholder's account shall automatically and without any action on the part of the holder thereof convert into a number of Class I shares at the Applicable Conversion Rate on the earliest of (i) a listing of any shares of our common stock on a national securities exchange, (ii) our merger or consolidation with or into another entity, or the sale or other disposition of all or substantially all of our assets and (iii) the end of the month in which the Dealer Manager, in conjunction with our transfer agent, determines that the total upfront selling commissions, upfront dealer manager fees and ongoing distribution fees paid with respect to all shares of such class held by such stockholder within such account (including shares purchased through a distribution reinvestment plan or received as stock dividends) equals or exceeds 8.5% of the aggregate purchase price of all shares of such class held by such stockholder within such account and purchased in a primary offering (i.e., an offering other than a distribution reinvestment plan).
+Each Class T or Class D share held within a stockholder's account shall automatically and without any action on the part of the holder thereof convert into a number of Class I shares at the Applicable Conversion Rate (as defined below) on the earliest of (i) a listing of any shares of our common stock on a national securities exchange, (ii) our merger or consolidation with or into another entity, or the sale or other disposition of all or substantially all of our assets and (iii) the end of the month in which the Dealer Manager, in conjunction with our transfer agent, determines that the total upfront selling commissions, upfront dealer manager fees and ongoing distribution fees paid with respect to all shares of such class held by such stockholder within such account (including shares purchased through a distribution reinvestment plan or received as stock dividends) equals or exceeds 8.5% of the aggregate purchase price of all shares of such class held by such stockholder within such account and purchased in a primary offering (i.e., an offering other than a distribution reinvestment plan).
 The Dealer Manager may also receive a portion of the organization and offering expense reimbursement amounts for non-accountable expenses and as marketing support fees.
+As used above, the "Applicable Conversion Rate" means (a) with respect to